The Ultimate Guide to THC Vape Juice, Liquid THC & THC Drops in the World Right Now

 Consuming THC by Mouth

-Pot people do wonder about drinking THC vape juice, and are sometimes tempted to try it, but there are some important considerations to keep in mind when ingesting any concentrated cannabis oil, especially from a vaporizer cartridge.
+Pot people do wonder about drinking THC vape juice, and are sometimes tempted to try it, but there are some important considerations to keep in mind when ingesting any cannabis concentrates oil, especially from a vaporizer cartridge.
 Check to see if the THC in the hash oil is activated, or converted from THCA in the raw flower, or nugs, into THC.
-Concentrated cannabis oil made with decarboxylated weed has activated THC, elsewise, if it hasn’t been previously decarbed then you’ll have to heat it for between 10 to 15 minutes at around 220 degrees Fahrenheit/104 Celsius.
+Concentrated cannabis oil made with decarboxylated weed has activated THC, elsewise, if it hasn’t been previously decarbed, then you’ll have to heat it for between 10 to 15 minutes at around 220 degrees Fahrenheit/104 Celsius.
+This unlocks the psychoactive high that THC vape juice can give you.
 Hopefully, there’s some indication on the cart about how many milligrams of THC are in it, so you can dose yourself – if you aren’t sure, take it slow, try just a drop sublingually and see how that goes for an hour or so.

 You don’t want to necessarily drink PG vape juice or VG vape juice, because they don’t taste very good and, though the US FDA says small amounts of either are safe for consumption, you’re better off with fewer additives when you ingest anything.
 And never ever drink any THC oil or vape oil that may have been prepared with butane as a solvent, which is not uncommon with commercial cartridge production.